There has been a surge in the number of metal theft offences across Nottinghamshire

 “As local authority and police service budgets have been cut, we have seen the number of operators choosing not to renew their scrap metal dealer licence grow because they know the act is not being enforced. ”

-The figures also revealed police forces across the East Midlands registered 2,117 metal thefts – up 18.2% from 1,791 the year before.
+The figures also revealed police forces across the East Midlands registered 2,117 metal thefts – up 18.2 per cent from 1,791 the year before.

 A Home Office spokesperson said: “We are taking a zero-tolerance approach to crime and, as we recently announced, police forces across England and Wales have committed to pursuing all leads where there is a reasonable chance it could result in catching a perpetrator and solving a crime.

-“The police have made progress in preventing crime across the country, with neighbourhood offences like burglary, robbery and vehicle theft down by 51% since 2010.
+“The police have made progress in preventing crime across the country, with neighbourhood offences like burglary, robbery and vehicle theft down by 51 per cent since 2010.

 “We provided funding to set up the National Infrastructure Crime Reduction Partnership which supports policing and law enforcement partners to tackle metal theft by sharing intelligence and implementing crime prevention measures.”